usnationalarchives/Catalog-API/posting_contributions.md

 ### Login

 Once you have a verified account, you may log in to retrieve the credentials required to submit public contributions.
-The basic logic behind authentication is that you will pass your username and password to the system, and you will receive a time-limited redential token.
+The basic logic behind authentication is that you will pass your username and password to the system, and you will receive a time-limited credential token.
 This credential token should then be passed in the HTTP Authorization header each time you perform an action requiring you to be logged in.
 The time-limited nature of the credential token works like a browser cookie; it will expire after a period of inactivity, after which point, you will need to perform the login method again to retrieve your new token.

 Log in by sending a POST request to the following path: